Mazahir26/Bello/README.md

 Bello is Minimal and easy to use,it can be used to manage and organise any kind of project.
-You can make Bello as Complex as you want or keep it as simple as your project suit.
+You can make Bello as Complex as you want or keep it as simple as your project suits.

 - Bello is inspired from Trelo.
 - Developed in Godot 3.2